dmbarbour/wikilon/docs/ABCRT.md

 * 110 - ref constant in left
 * 111 - ref constant in right

-64-bit small integers can carry 18 decimal digit integers.
-For simplicity, that's my current limit.
+For the small integers with 64 bits, I will carry exactly 18 decimal digit integers, i.e. plus or minus 999999999999999999.
+(In part because it's easy to describe and explain.)
 I might eventually support big integer math.
-At the moment, the only 'ref constant' is the unit value.
+The small 'ref constants' can include: the unit value, an explicit 'garbage' value with substructure, and perhaps small texts.

 Tagged objects include: